Tantalum73/Go-APNS/README.md

 **Second step**: build your notification.

-According to Apples documentation, a notification consists of a header and a payload containing meta-information and the actual alert.
-In Go-APNS, I condensed it into a `Message`.
+According to Apples documentation, a notification consists of a header and a payload, that contains meta-information and the actual alert.
+In Go-APNS, I condensed it to `Message`.

 You only operate with the `Message` struct.
 It provides a method for every property that you can set.
 Let's jump right in by looking at an example.